The Masters 2024: Will bad weather and thunderstorms disrupt opening round at Augusta National?

 The latest forecast has a '90 per cent chance' of showers and thunderstorms on Thursday morning, with wind gusts of up to 45 miles per hour expected, with the possibility of storms returning again later in the day.

-The weather issued by tournament officials on Wednesday morning said: "A cold front is forecast to bring a band of rain and scattered thunderstorms through the region between 6AM-1PM (11am-4pm BST) Thursday.
+The weather issued by tournament officials at 6pm Wednesday (11pm BST) said: "A secondary stronger band of heavy rain and thunderstorms along a cold front is forecast from 6-11am (11am-4pm BST) Thursday.

-"Heavy rainfall and occasional wind gusts of 40-45 mph are anticipated over this period.
-A lull in precipitation should occur behind the cold front between 1-4PM (BST) before scattered showers and isolated thunderstorms drift back into the region for the late afternoon and evening hours."
+"Occasional wind gusts of 40-45 mph are anticipated from 7-11am (12pm-4pm BST).
+A lull in precipitation should occur behind the cold front through 3pm (8pm BST) before scattered showers and isolated thunderstorms drift back into the region for the late afternoon and evening hours.
+Rainfall of 1.50-2.50 inches is forecast through Thursday evening."

+A bulletin from tournament officials on Wednesday evening added: "Due to forecasted weather on Thursday, we have decided to delay patron gate openings in the morning."

 Strong winds continue into Friday, with gusts expected to reach 30mph, although conditions will be less humid and sunshine is scheduled to return.